Nicholas-Campbell/NVG-CPC/USAGE.md

 ##### `search_titles(VARCHAR(255) search_term)`

-Select all the filepath ID numbers and titles that match the specified search term, and also specify if a title is an alias.
+Select all the filepath ID numbers and titles that match the specified search term, using standard SQL pattern matching syntax (i.e. `_` matches a single character, and `%` matches zero or more characters), and also specify if a title is an alias.

 For example, the following query selects all filepaths where the title contains the term `ghost`: